Queeny Park: History

-In 1854, Hyacinth Renard built Jarville, a Greek Revival style home, in the land that would later become Queeny Park.
-Queeny Park was a part of Edgar M Queeny's estate, the former chairman of Monsanto, before being sold to a realty investment company in 1964.
-The money earned was donated to Barnes-Jewish Hospital in St. Louis.
-In 1970, the Queenys bought back the estate and started the process of converting the estate into a park. $2,050,000 was spent on upgrading the estate into a park with proper landscaping, a family recreational area, and a memorial complex for Edward Greensfeelder, one of the primary financial backers of the conversion from estate to a park.
-In 1974, the memorial complex was dedicated and opened to the public.
+In 1854, Hyacinth Renard built Jarville, a Greek Revival-style home on the land that would later become Queeny Park.
+The house would be added to the National Register of Historic Places in 1984.

+The land around Jarville was eventually purchased by Monsanto chairman Edgar M. Queeny.
+In 1964, he sold the land to a realty investment company and donated the proceeds to Barnes-Jewish Hospital in St. Louis.

+In 1970, the County bought the estate from the investment company and began to convert it into a park.
+Donations from Ethel Queeny and Edward Greensfelder went toward landscaping, a family recreational area, and a recreation complex, the Greensfelder Recreation Complex, which opened in 1974.

+In 1987, the American Kennel Club opened its Museum of the Dog in the Jarville House; the museum would return to New York in 2018.

 In December 2019, the St. Louis County Council voted to allow deer hunts at all St. Louis County Parks, including Queeny.